fishcus/KAP-manual/en/model/cube_build/customize_build.en.md

 ### Application Scenario

-In most cases, we recommend you to build cube based on a date/time column to incrementally load new data into cubes, on a weekly, daily, or even hourly basis, via submiting a build job with a date/time range containing a start and end date/time.
+In most cases, we recommend you to build cube based on standard date/time column to incrementally load new data into cubes, on a weekly, daily, or even hourly basis, via submitting a build job with a date/time range containing a start and end date/time.

 But in some scenarios, new data cannot be identified or selected simply by a date/time column.
 E.g. :